 P: Irenaeus, these reflections satisfy the criteria of Critical Idealism without succumbing to the negative consequences of enthusiasm/delusion.
 The afterlife is an ingredient in pure religion not as a fact, but only as a condition of possibility that is entirely compatible with my moral conditions of possibility in this life – and that, in a fashion that encourages my moral transformation and improvement in this life.
 I can now embrace the claim that without the notion of the afterlife, whose content can never be determined, one has no religion.
 Further, these three steps are entirely complementary to our resolution of what were for me three conundrums in Kant’s philosophical theology.
 I have a far more comprehensive understanding of how “the good will,” “radical evil,” “divine grace,” and the “afterlife” fit into Kant’s pure religion without undermining the autonomy that is the condition of possibility for pure religion or for the individual (and more importantly, the species as a whole) to become human in history as the very end (or goal) of creation.

 I: Yes, Kant on several occasions refers to moral improvement involving the open-ended historical odyssey of the species as a whole in this life, not simply the moral improvement of the individual.
-In fact, he portrays this as his philosophy of history in his Idea of a Universal History in a Cosmopolitical Plan as the moral improvement of humanity in terms of political expectations, which has to do with an improvement of humanity’s future in this world.
+In fact, he portrays this as his philosophy of history in his Idea for a Universal History with a Cosmopolitan Aim as the moral improvement of humanity in terms of political expectations, which has to do with an improvement of humanity’s future in this world.
 In his “Conflict with the Faculty of Law,” the second part of the Conflict of the Faculties, Kant asks how it is possible a priori to prophesy the future?
 If prophecy claimed to be predicting objective events, it would patently reach beyond the limits of reason, because no one can know in advance what will objectively happen in the future.
 Yet, Kant claims that such an a priori prophecy is possible if the prophet speaks of what already is necessarily constitutive of and will always be constitutive of the human condition.
 Those necessary capacities that make us human and that ground morality suggest that the system of life is not “closed,” which would be the condition necessary to conclude that everything was going to hell in a hand basket, or everything is steadily deteriorating, or everything is at a zero sum stagnation where some “win” and others “lose” but there is no hope of any real improvement – only a balancing out of good and evil (what Kant calls abderitism).

 P: But Irenaeus, what would it mean if prophesy does not mean to predict a future event?